DanielCalvo/studies/Book_notes/sre/00_Summary.md

 - Talks about load balancing using DNS and Network Load Balancers.
 - Most of this is offered by Cloudflare (DNS+LB) and AWS (Global load balancer, NLBs and Route53).
 Nothing too ground breaking, though Google does it their own way.

+## Chapter 24 - Distributed Periodic Scheduling with Cron
+- Talks about some characteristics of a distributed Cron system.
+- This one is a bit too specific to Google scale.
+Us mere mortals can use k8s, nomad, mesos or whatever other schedulers that solve this on a more common scale

+## Chapter 25 - Data Processing Pipelines
+- SKIPPED FOR NOW: Seems to case specific for data processing, will skip for now

 ## Chapter 29 - Dealing with Interrupts
 - Do one thing well.
 Project time and interrupts at the same time don't mix
 - Respect yourself and your customers.
 If there are too many onerous or annoying tickets -- it's okay to push some work back to them

+## Chapter 31 - Communication and Collaboration in SRE
+- Strange chapter.
+Goes over weekly "production update" meetings (going over the state of currently managed services.
+Could work outside google, but could also be wasteful and have low attendance)
+- Then goes over a tool they developed which... doesn't seem to relate much to the topic at hand.
+Not a very good chapter

+## CHAPTER 32 - ENGANGEMENT MODELLLELELEL
+- Great chapter with some great ideas.
+Do a proper summary!

+## Chapter 33 - Lessons Learned from Other Industries
+- Interesting, varied chapter.
+Goes over decision making processes, postmortems and when runbooks make sense (only if your systems don't change too fast)